Mazur's isogeny theorem: Formal immersions and modular curves

 We recall that an elliptic curve $E/ \Q$ has potentially good reduction at a prime $q$ if $v_q(j(E)) \geq 0$, and potentially multiplicative reduction at a prime $q$ if $v_q(j(E)) < 0$.
 Theorem \ref{mult} in fact holds if $q = p$, and also for primes $p =11$ or $p > 13$.
 We will restrict to $p > 19$ since the primes $p \leq 19$ appear in Theorem \ref{Main} anyway.

 The proof of Theorem \ref{mult} forms the majority of the proof of Mazur's torsion theorem \citep[Theorem~8]{eisenstein}, which classifies the possible torsion subgroups of elliptic curves defined over the rationals.
-There are several excellent expository papers (see \citep{dar, edix, reb} for example), as well as Mazur's own lectures \citep{mazurnotes}, that discuss Mazur's torsion theorem and its generalisations to number fields.
-The contents of this section will necessarily overlap with these and we hope that our exposition will serve as a complement to the existing literature.
+The expository papers \citep{dar, edix, reb} discuss Mazur's torsion theorem and its generalisations to number fields in some detail.